Paranasal sinuses

 Paranasal sinuses are a group of four paired air-filled spaces that surround the nasal cavity.
-The maxillary sinuses are located under the eyes; the frontal sinuses are above the eyes; the ethmoidal sinuses are between the eyes and the sphenoidal sinuses are behind the eyes.
-The sinuses are named for the facial bones in which they are located.
-Their role is disputed and no function has been confirmed.
+The maxillary sinuses are located under the eyes; the frontal sinuses are above the eyes; the ethmoidal sinuses are between the eyes, and the sphenoidal sinuses are behind the eyes.
+The sinuses are named for the facial bones and sphenoid bone in which they are located.
+The role of the sinuses is still debated.

 Structure

 Humans possess four pairs of paranasal sinuses, divided into subgroups that are named according to the bones within which the sinuses lie.
 They are all innervated by branches of the trigeminal nerve (CN V).